Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

-Your chiropractor can even help if you regularly experience vertigo or dizziness.
+Your chiropractor can treat a variety of conditions, like vertigo or dizziness.

-Below we will learn about vertigo and dizziness, and how your chiropractor can help.
+Below we will learn about vertigo and dizziness, and how chiropractic care can help.

 Article Table of Contents